-In some cases, women experience symptoms akin to those of PCOS because of an underlying medical condition, a change in diet, or withdrawal from a medication.
+In some cases, women experience symptoms akin to those of Polycystic Ovary Syndrome (PCOS) because of an underlying medical condition, a change in diet, or withdrawal from a medication.
 Perhaps it is inaccurate to categorise these women as having PCOS and a better description is temporary infertility due to hormonal imbalance or ovarian malfunction.

-Thyroid disease causes irregular periods.
+Thyroid disease.
+Hypothyroidism causes irregular periods.
 It is also associated with impaired insulin sensitivity and therefore, could feasibly exacerbate the defining characteristics of classic PCOS.
 An underactive thyroid, which is the predominant cause of thyroid-related menstrual cycle irregularities, can be effectively treated with thyroid hormones.

 Fortunately, pill-induced ovulatory disorders are usually temporary, requiring time and patience for full symptomatic relief.
 Herbal remedies have been shown to have some beneficial effects.
 Naturopathic doctors can use the levels of circulating hormones to determine which herbal treatments are most likely to be beneficial on a case by case basis.
 Peony & liquorice and chaste berry (Vitex) are two examples.

 Why is diagnosing PCOS and its associated conditions so difficult?